Skip to content

 Google Antigravity vs Continue: Code Review Workflow Capabilities

-For senior engineers managing PR backlogs, code-review automation capabilities differ substantially across these tools.
-Continue offers documented, purpose-built GitHub Actions integration, while Antigravity lacks any code review workflow features.
+For senior engineers managing PR backlogs, code-review automation capabilities differed substantially across these tools.
+Continue offered documented, purpose-built GitHub Actions integration; Antigravity lacked support for automated PR workflows.
+With Continue discontinued, that advantage no longer applies to new deployments.

 Google Antigravity vs Continue: Developer Onboarding Capabilities